 The anthropogenic effects of dam construction and hydropower system operation on streamflow and sediment fluxes in the entire Rhone basin will be quantified by hydrological modelling using a fully distributed physically-based approach.
-This PhD will develop hypotheses for the production and routing of coarse and fine sediment, support these by field observations, and implement in a watershed model to make statistical predictions of change.
+This project will develop hypotheses for the production and routing of coarse and fine sediment, support these by field observations, and implement in a watershed model to make statistical predictions of change.
 Modelling will be supported by evidence of change in hydroclimatology in the past 100 years from long-term instrumental records.
-The ideal candidate will have a MSc degree in civil/environmental engineering or earth sciences.
-He/she will have a strong background and interest in numerical methods and experience in their application for simulation (coding skills are required), advanced statistics, fluvial processes.

 Project leaders: Prof. Peter Molnar and Prof. Stuart Lane (UniLa)